What is Red Ink?

 Is there support?

-As a law firm, we developed Red Ink for our internal use (see below), but we are of course interested in maintaining and improving the tool.
-So if you find a bug, have suggestions for improvement, or have any other comments or questions, please let us know by emailing [email protected] or David Rosenthal (the author of Red Ink) or provide input via GitHub.
-If you feel you need more support, let us know and we'll see what we can do for you.
+Yes, to a limited extent.
+We are still a law firm and therefore do not offer the same support as a software company.
+But we are, of course, interested in maintaining and improving the tool.
+So, if you find a bug, have suggestions for improvements, or any other comments or questions, please let us know by emailing [email protected] or David Rosenthal (the author of Red Ink), or by providing input via GitHub.
+If you feel you need more support, please let us know and we will see what we can do for you.

 Is there a mailing list?